jblemee/vintel/SETUP.md

    The **region** should match a DOTLAN url - i.e. ht<i></i>tp://evemaps.dotlan.net/map/**Catch**.
    The **region** can also be one of the special or combined maps listed at the bottom of the DOTLAN universe page.
+Vintel also recognizes the custom region providencecatch.

+This is what the Vintel defaults would look like as a quick configuration entry:

 ```
 {